Events Archive: 2023 | 2024 | 2025 | Upcoming Events

 Deer Exclosure Workshop

-Public Welcome Free Event Hands-On/How-To Workshop Lots of Physical Activity
+Paid Event Public Welcome Hands-On/How-To Workshop Lots of Physical Activity

 Join us for this hands-on workshop led by Eli Arnow.
 We will create a deer exclosure of about 7000 square feet using 8-foot high, heavy duty and long lasting 'deer fence' in a pine grove.
 The purpose of the exclosure is to protect a remnant population of native lady slippers from deer browse while allowing other native species to flourish.
 Creating deer exclosures protects plants from deer browse while providing an opportunity to restore forest understory species lost due to decades of deer overabundance.
 Participants will learn how to site a deer exclosure and how they can install similar deer fencing on their own property.